Optimising BAM performance

 - Maintain your outdoors: gutters and water drainage circuits

 → Regularly check that your gutters are not clogged and that water flow in nearby streams and ditches is not blocked.

-→Consider using protective grates in your gutters for example.
+→ Consider using protective grates in your gutters for example.

-- Protect the zones that cannot be emptied: open water harvesting tank etc.
+- Protect the zones that cannot be emptied: open water harvesting tank, etc.

-→ If you have an open rainwater harvesting tank, you can prevent female mosquitoes from laying by covering the tank with a mosquito net or by putting ten centimetres of polystyrene beads on the surface of the water.
+→ If you have an open rainwater harvesting tank, you can prevent female mosquitoes from laying by covering the tank with a mosquito net or by putting ten centimetres or so of polystyrene beads on the surface of the water.